v6d-io/v6d/docs/tutorials/extending/define-datatypes-cpp.rst

         }
     };

-The builder allocate the required memory based on required :code:`size` to contain the elements, and a `[]` operator to fill the data in.
+The builder allocates the necessary memory based on the specified :code:`size` to accommodate the elements and provides a `[]` operator to populate the data.

-Now we adapts the builder above as a `ObjectBuilder` in vineyard,
+Next, we adapt the above builder as a `ObjectBuilder` in Vineyard,

 .. code:: diff